 Sivasagar was the capital of the mighty Ahoms, who ruled Assam for more than six hundred years till the arrival of the British in 1826.
 Today Sivasagar is both the name of a town in Assam as well as the district surrounding it.
 The town carries the legacy of its past through monuments of Ahom kingdom.

 There are several “Maidams” or burial vaults of Ahom kings and other members of the royal families.
 A number of places of historical significance are spread throughout the town such as Kareng Ghar, Talatal Ghar, Rang Ghar, Joysagar Tank etc.

-Sivasagar can be reached through the Rowriah Airport in Jorhat Town that is 55 km away.
-If you are traveling by train, you should be getting down at Simaluguri which is on the outskirts of Sivasagar town.
+Sivasagar can be reached through the Rowriah Airport in Jorhat Town which is 55 km away.
+If you are travelling by train, you should be getting down at Simaluguri which is on the outskirts of Sivasagar town.

 Things to See

 The Kaziranga National Park –is located 160 km from Sivasagar town and can be reached easily through a four-hour drive. more

 Kareng Ghar & Talatal Ghar – It is a seven-storied palace located 6 km from Sivasagar Town.
 Three of the floors that are underground are known as Talatalghar and the four floors above the ground are known as Kareng Ghar.
 It was built by king Rudra Singha (1696-1714).
 There are two underground tunnels from the Talatal Ghar connecting Dikhow river and Gurgaon palace.

 Rang Ghar is an oval-shaped pavilion from which Ahom royalties watched elephant fights and other sporting events.
 It was built by King Pramatta Singha (1744-1751) and stands close to Kareng Ghar at a distance of about 5 km from the Sivasagar town centre.